+II.
 Riverside County Demographics

 Riverside County is the fourth largest county in California by area and population and is diverse in geography and demographics.
-According to the U.S. Census Bureau's 2017 American Community Survey, Riverside County covers 7,208 square miles and has a population of 2,355,002.
+According to the 2020 U.S. Census, Riverside County covers 7,208 square miles and has a population of 2,418,185.

 Many of the populations important to this Plan - minority, underrepresented, and low-income individuals - are described in the American Community Survey's estimates.
-The U.S. Census allows ACS Dataset Tables to be compared with the Decennial Census information regarding sex, age race, Hispanic origin, and homeowner status.
-By referring to the 2010 Decennial Census and 2017 American Community Survey Estimates, the Commission has generated the following information to showcase county growth.
+The 2010 and 2020 U.S. Census information were compared for population and race.
+The 2012 and 2019 ACS 5 Year Estimates were used to compare sex, age, poverty, disability, and homeowner status.
+By referring to the Census, the Commission has generated the following information to showcase county growth.